dchung1209/Webtoon-Data-Analysis/README.md

 ## Visualization
 ![image](https://github.com/dchung1209/Webtoon-Data-Analysis/assets/121478848/59b9cbb2-08f5-41cc-8df9-9674f1e743fb)

-The top popular webtoons by genre are presented above.
+The most popular webtoons are presented by genre, above

 ![image](https://github.com/dchung1209/Webtoon-Data-Analysis/assets/121478848/a1699690-bc82-4809-a0b2-dd35ddf2f6e2)
 Romance and Slice of Life stand out as the most sought-after genres, both in terms of average likes and cumulative popularity.
 The two most popular genres on the platform are Romance and Slife of Life as well.